bmaher74/quant_at/README.md

 ..
 ```

-Now at this point you have `tday,cl`, all prepared, with the same
+3) At this point you have `tday,cl`, all ready, with the same
 dimensions.
 We can create a data matrix out of these and write them to
-disk, insert these in the script,
+disk.
+4) Insert the following in the script,

 ```
 A = [tday cl];